 - The pre-admission paperwork takes approximately 15 to 30 minutes to complete.
 We encourage new clients to arrive early to check in and complete their intake paperwork.
 If you have already completed your intake forms at home, bring them with you and give them to the front desk staff.
 Otherwise, we will provide you with the necessary paperwork to access our mental health resources.

 - We’re here to help.
 If you have questions about the paperwork, please ask the front desk staff for assistance.
 Be aware that in helping you complete your paperwork, we will ask you for personal and financial information that is necessary for your health record.

-Once Pre-admission is completed, you will be assigned an intake appointment for the same day if slots are still available.
+- Once your paperwork is completed, we will assign you an intake appointment for the same day if slots are still available.

-Finally, you’ll meet with an intake therapist who will also ask you questions regarding emotional or behavioral issues that are currently causing you concern.
-Based on your responses, you will be connected with the appropriate Community Reach Center location, program and therapist that can best meet your needs.
-The interview with the intake therapist takes approximately 1 to 1 ½ hours.
+- In your appointment, you’ll meet with an intake therapist who will ask you questions about emotional or behavioral health issues that are causing you concern.
+Based on your responses, you will be connected with a Community Reach Center location, program, and/or mental health therapist that can best meet your needs.
+The interview with the intake therapist takes between an hour and 90 minutes.

 Taking advantage of our adult and senior mental health services is a great first step toward better mental and emotional health.
 We look forward to helping you get started.